NBA Rumors: Kawhi Leonard Trade Buzz; DeMarcus Cousins and More

 George made his decision Saturday night, agreeing to a four-year, $137 million deal.
 The deal was first reported by Wojnarowski.

-The Lakers, who are clearly in a lead position in the LeBron James, will likely target Cousins, per Kevin O'Connor of The Ringer.
+L.A., among the front-runners to land LeBron James, will consequently target Cousins, per Kevin O'Connor of The Ringer.

-If the Lakers can make a deal with the 6'11", 270 pound center was having a sensational season with the New Orleans Pelicans as he was averaging 25.2 points and 12.9 rebounds per game before he suffered an Achilles injury.
+The 6'11", 270-pound center was having a sensational season with the New Orleans Pelicans, averaging 25.2 points and 12.9 rebounds per game, before he suffered an Achilles injury in late January.

-"I'm going to make the absolute best decision for DeMarcus Cousins," Cousins said, per Kyle Boone of CBSSports.com.
+"I'm going to make the absolute best decision for DeMarcus Cousins," the player said, per Kyle Boone of CBSSports.com.
 "We'll see what that is.
 As of right now, I don't really know.
 I can't answer that.
 Would I like to go back to New Orleans?
 I'm very open to that.
 I love what we created.
 I love what was created after I went down.
 I would love to be part of it.
 But I'm going to do what's best for me, and I feel they'll do the same."

-While Cousins expressed a positive attitude towards the Pelicans, his presence could make it easier for the Lakers to sign James.
-That's because James has referred to Cousins as the best big man in the league.
+While Cousins expressed a positive attitude toward the Pelicans, his presence could make it easier for the Lakers to sign James.
+That's because James once referred to Cousins as the best big man in the league.

 Report: Nuggets Want to Meet with LeBron